-This page, set up by HTF in collaboration with Emily Vaughn, is a place to find opportunities for work and research participation, to find resources on education, housing support, the NRM, mental health support and includes directories which detail support providers and legal advice across the country.
+This page, set up by the Human Trafficking Foundation in collaboration with Emily Vaughn, is a place to find opportunities for work and research participation, to find resources on education, housing support, the NRM, mental health support and includes directories which detail support providers and legal advice across the country.
+Further information can be found on the Support Services Map here.
 To add resources or opportunities to this page please contact info@humantraffickingfoundation.org.

-The Modern Slavery & Exploitation Helpline offers confidential help and advice on modern slavery 08000 121 700 (Open 24/7).
+The Modern Slavery & Exploitation Helpline offers confidential help and advice on modern slavery 08000 121 700 (Open 8am - 9pm, 365 days a year).
 If someone is in immediate danger, always call 999.

 NEWS BOARD